johnrijs/GettingAndCleaningData/README.md

 #####6) Make a subset of the data leaving only the columns that contain mean or std (standard deviation) data
 This step creates a new data frame that contains the activity type, subject id and all measurement columns that have mean or std data.
 For this purpose the `grepl` function is used.

+#####7) Group the data by activity and subject and write result to disk
+This step groups the data by activity type and subject id by using the `aggregate` function.
+The result is merged with the activit names from step one to convert the activity types into tjeir respective names.
+The final step writes the tidy data set to disk: **./data/project/tidy_data.txt**

+### Execution
+Run the script as a whole in one go.